Henia-Khaled/Henia-Khaled/README.md

 - 👋 Hi, I’m @Henia-Khaled
 - 👀 I’m interested in Data sciene
 - 🌱 I’m currently learning programming
-- 💞️ i am working professional compensation and benefits at BNP PARIBAS EL DJAZAIR
+- 💞️ i am working as a professional compensation and benefits at BNP PARIBAS EL DJAZAIR
 - 📫 To reach me, send a message or connect to my linkedin profile : https://www.linkedin.com/in/khaled-henia-374684204/

 <!---